Master of Business Administration (MBA)

-Kettering University’s Masters of Business Administration (MBA) program provides students with an educational experience that enable students to perform as effective management professionals and leaders in modern organizations.
-The MBA consists of 9 core courses (36 credit hours).
-Students pursuing the MBA must select an area of concentration (3 classes, 12 credit hours) that allows them to customize their MBA program to suit their professional needs.
+Kettering University’s Master of Business Administration (MBA) program provides students with an educational experience that enables graduates to perform as effective management professionals and leaders in modern organizations.
+The MBA consists of nine core courses (36 credit hours), and a concentration or Certificate.
+Students pursuing the MBA must select an area of concentration (three classes, 12 credit hours) that allows them to customize their MBA program to suit their professional needs and interests.
 Students may start this program in any term.
 Also, this program does not have a thesis option.

-Pursuing a Second Master’s Degree in the Department of Business
+Pursuing a Second Master's Degree in the School of Management

-The Department of Business encourages interested graduates of Kettering University’s MS and MBA programs to pursue a second master’s degree subject to the following policies (effective July 1, 2010).
+The School of Management encourages interested graduates of Kettering University’s MS and MBA programs to pursue a second master's degree subject to the following policies.

-- Students pursue a single master’s degree at a time.
-Students desiring a second master’s degree must apply online.
+- Students pursue a single master's degree at a time.
+Students desiring a second master's degree must complete the application.

 - To earn a second master's degree, students must complete all degree requirements for the degree.
 In so doing, students must complete additional credit hours equal to a minimum of 40% of the second degree’s requirements:

 - For MBA (or MS) graduates pursuing a 10 course MS degree – minimum of four additional courses (16 credits).